Problems with Utopias: Self-Fulfilling Labels

 If a society determines that certain people are "good mothers" and certain people are "bad mothers"--if it focuses on breeding as a way to remove the criminal element from human nature--if it insists that human nature must "progress," not in terms of functional governments and intelligent policies but in terms of inherent human nature--the enforcement of that mindset will follow.
 Tolerance ends at the point where "primitive," non-progressive, very human nature rears its head.
 It isn't supposed to return!
 Therefore, it must be eradicated!

 Rather than a frank and honest appraisal of human nature, labels become judgment--and self-deception.
 Terry's behavior in the book is unacceptable (as my Terry acknowledges).
 The utopia's downfall arises not from Alima's reaction--and Terry's exile--but from the surprise of the entire society that the label (we are a self-congratulatory pristine society who exercise the following advanced philosophies) didn't carry more weight than the circumstances.
-No infrastructure or law exists to handle the circumstances because, well, really, they shouldn't have happened at all, now should they have?
+No infrastructure or law exists to handle the circumstances because, well, really, those circumstances shouldn't have arisen at all, now should they have?

 Human nature is the battleground that utopias can never overwhelm and scorch from existence.
 The attempt to do so anyway--rather than accepting human nature as part of the equation--creates outcomes that far outstrip human nature in viciousness.
 Utopias are, in sum, dystopias in waiting.